 As part of the wider Midland Main Line Upgrade an additional rail line is being constructed between Bedford and Kettering and the line is also being electrified – importing further potential risk at this location.

-Network Rail therefore plans to close the crossing over the Midland Main Line on safety grounds, extinguish the existing footpath and divert pedestrians over nearby Back Lane.
+We therefore plans to close the crossing over the Midland Main Line on safety grounds, extinguish the existing footpath and divert pedestrians over nearby Back Lane.

 We propose to close a section of the existing footpath over the crossing and create a new section of public footpath that diverts pedestrians to nearby Back Lane.
 This would facilitate the closure of the crossing.